ehameyie/blueprintpower/README.md

 # blueprintpower
-Take-home challenge for the modeling engineer interview
+Take-home challenge for the modeling engineer role

 ## Run app
 To run the app, install all modules per requirements.txt.